nationalarchives/design-system/src/get-started/tna-frontend/index.md

 The most prominent layer of styling, the components in `src/nationalarchives/components` should use the tools already defined.

-Components shouldn't use variables directly.
-They shouldn't use static values for colour unless the colour of that component will never change, for example the message component which is always yellow.
+Components shouldn’t use variables directly.
+They shouldn’t use static values for colour unless the colour of that component will never change, for example the message component which is always yellow.

 Some components may use utilities such as headings.
 Where these styles have already been defined, they should not be redefined.
 The heading in a cookie banner should use the existing `tna-heading` and `tna-heading--m` styles that already exist rather than implimenting its own.

 Components should not implement any `!important` rules.
 There are exceptions such as the skip link that needs to be visually hidden in a way that it is still available for someone navigating a site with a keyboard.

 Components should not care about the context or layout within which they are used.
-As an example, a breadcrumb _could_ be placed within a card or a footer element although in reality we wouldn't allow this.
+As an example, a breadcrumb _could_ be placed within a card or a footer element although in reality we wouldn’t allow this.

 ### Overrides